Determinant: Definition

 The entries $a_{1,1}$ etc. are, for many purposes, real or complex numbers.
 As discussed below, the determinant is also defined for matrices whose entries are in a commutative ring.

 The determinant of A is denoted by det(A), or it can be denoted directly in terms of the matrix entries by writing enclosing bars instead of brackets:

 There are various equivalent ways to define the determinant of a square matrix A, i.e. one with the same number of rows and columns: the determinant can be defined via the Leibniz formula, an explicit formula involving sums of products of certain entries of the matrix.
 The determinant can also be characterized as the unique function depending on the entries of the matrix satisfying certain properties.
 This approach can also be used to compute determinants by simplifying the matrices in question.

 Leibniz formula

 3 × 3 matrices

 The Leibniz formula for the determinant of a 3 × 3 matrix is the following:

+In this expression, each term has one factor from each row, all in different columns, arranged in increasing row order.
+For example, bdi has b from the first row second column, d from the second row first column, and i from the third row third column.
+The signs are determined by how many transpositions of factors are necessary to arrange the factors in increasing order of their columns (given that the terms are arranged left-to-right in increasing row order): positive for an even number of transpositions and negative for an odd number.
+For the example of bdi, the single transposition of bd to db gives dbi, whose three factors are from the first, second and third columns respectively; this is an odd number of transpositions, so the term appears with negative sign.

 The rule of Sarrus is a mnemonic for the expanded form of this determinant: the sum of the products of three diagonal north-west to south-east lines of matrix elements, minus the sum of the products of three diagonal south-west to north-east lines of elements, when the copies of the first two columns of the matrix are written beside it as in the illustration.
 This scheme for calculating the determinant of a 3 × 3 matrix does not carry over into higher dimensions.